Daniel Boys: Career After Any Dream Will Do

-On 31 March 2015, he appeared on Holby City on BBC 1 as 'Josh Harrison'.
+On 31 March 2015, he appeared on Holby City on BBC 1 as Josh Harrison.

 In January 2016, it was announced he will appear in the new musical comedy Miss Atomic Bomb in the St James's Theatre alongside TV and theatre star Catherine Tate.
 In October 2016 he starred as Donald in a production of The Boys in the Band, by Mart Crowley at the Park Theatre, with co-stars including Mark Gatiss, James Holmes, Ben Mansfield and Jack Derges.

-In May 2017, he was cast as teacher 'Paul Maddens' (main lead) in Nativity!
+In May 2017, he was cast as teacher Paul Maddens in Nativity!
 The Musical at Birmingham Repertory Theatre.
 Boys later played another teacher, Mr. Johnson, in the fourth film in the Nativity series, Nativity Rocks! in 2018.
 In August 2017 Boys starred alongside Helena Blackman and Sherman Brothers' musical scion, composer Robert J. Sherman in A Spoonful of Sherman at "Live At Zedel" in London.

 At the beginning of 2018, Boys performed for two months in the Theatre Clwyd production of Little Shop of Horrors, starring as Seymour.
 After starring in Nativity Rocks!, Boys appeared in the World Premiere of Love Story at the Bolton Octagon, starring as Dan.

 He was cast as Joseph Kirby in ITV's Endeavour in January 2019.
 In May 2019 it was announced that Boys would lead the UK Premiere cast of Falsettos at The Other Palace in London's Off-West End.
 He played the role of Marvin until the show closed in January 2020.

 Boys performed in a concert performance of Alain Boublil & Claude-Michel Schönberg's The Pirate Queen on 23 February 2020 at the London Coliseum in aid of Leukaemia UK.

 From November 2023, Boys starred as King George III in the United Kingdom and Ireland tour of Lin-Manuel Miranda's musical Hamilton before taking on the same role in the London production of Hamilton at the Victoria Palace.